Jon Brion: Early life

-Brion was born in Glen Ridge, New Jersey on December 11, 1963.
-He comes from a musical family; his mother, LaRue, was an administrative assistant and singer, and his father, Keith Brion, was a band director at Yale.
+Brion was born in Glen Ridge, New Jersey, on December 11, 1963.
+He comes from a musical family; his mother, LaRue, was a singer and administrative assistant, and his father, Keith Brion, was a band director at Yale.
 His brother and sister became a composer/arranger and a violinist, respectively.
 Brion grew up in Connecticut, where he dropped out of Hamden High School at the age of 17, opting instead to play music professionally.
-From 1980–85 Jon was part of the band The Excerpts, along with Stephen Harris, Dean Falcone, Jim Balga, Bobby Butcher & Spike Priggen.
+From 1980 to 1985 Jon was part of the band The Excerpts, along with Stephen Harris, Dean Falcone, Jim Balga, Bobby Butcher & Spike Priggen.

 Career

 The Bats

 In the early 1980s, Brion and musician/producer Bill Murphy began a writing collaboration in New Haven, Connecticut.
 They eventually enlisted bassist Don "Riff" Fertman and together formed the Bats (not to be confused with the New Zealand group or South African group of the same name).
 The Bats released a single, "Popgun", and one album, How Pop Can You Get?, on Gustav Records in 1982.
 The recordings had much critical acclaim, but little commercial success, and the trio eventually disbanded.